SoftwareFoundationGroupAtKyotoU/consort/src/README.md

 # Flow of Verification

 The entry point of the test driver is `test.ml`.
-It parses all command line arguments, using the argument generators provided by the Consort module (see the code for details) and the inrinsics module.
+It parses all command line arguments, using the argument generators provided by the `ArgOptions` module (see the code for details).
-The resulting option structure, intrinsic definitions, and provided `.imp` file are then passed to the `Consort.check_file` function.
+The resulting option structure and provided `.imp` file are then passed to the `Consort.check_file` function.

 `check_file` then executes the following sequence: